DuckDB + Parquet vs Snowflake: A Real Cost Comparison

 That’s a 20x cost difference.
 At $1,200/month savings, you’re looking at $14,400/year — enough to fund meaningful data engineering work.

-When Snowflake Makes Sense
+When Snowflake makes sense

 To be fair: there are real situations where Snowflake is the right call.